-Most people try to make it all positive off work to compensate the negativity at work like this:
+The true goal is to redistribute the positive (+) and negative (-) evenly across life.
+Most people try to make it all positive off work to compensate for the negativity at work like this:

 If it’s all negative at work and all positive when the work mode is switched off, the work performance will suffer – creating even more negativity.

 Gregory was one of these people…

-Gregory’s focus was solely on his career.
+He took our Life Assessment, and found his focus was solely on his career.
 He simply neglected other aspects of his life, particularly his health.
 At that time, his body was warning him to change his routine.

 On the other hand, very few lucky people experience positivity on both sides of the equation.
 Their work-life balance looks like this:

-If you are one of those who experience positivity from both sides, lucky you!
+If you are one of those, who experience positivity from both sides, lucky you!
 You are one of the less than 5% of the population.

 For the rest of the 95% of the population, here is a cure to having a realistic work-life balance.

 The solution is to recover the sense of a unified self.